 Solid lead generation is pivotal to marketing success.
 Don’t you agree?
 Generating quality leads helps you delve into the buyer journey and guide them to make a purchase decision.
 However, many businesses struggle with lead generation in the first place.

-The best way marketing managers can solve the problem of lead generation is by reconsidering the content they post, resort to friendly SEO practices, revisit buyer personas and invest in paid search.
+The best way marketing managers can solve the problem of lead generation is by reconsidering the content they post, resorting to friendly SEO practices, revisiting buyer personas and investing in paid search.